Orisa123321/MadridFans/README.md

+> **Disclaimer:** This application was built as a personal portfolio project and educational exercise.
+It is not affiliated with, endorsed by, or connected to Real Madrid C.F.
+It is not an active commercial fan community.

 # 👑 Real Madrid Galacticos

 **The ultimate hub for Real Madrid fans in Israel.** A fully functional, bilingual web application built with React and Supabase.